Genozen/Motorized-Prosthetic-Hand/README.md

 Traditional suspension system only allows a open-close hand grip, by using individual motors/servos.
 We can do more variety of finger controls.

 ## Method
 Using Arduino board with servos of any choice, I implemented the system to the 3D printed prosthetic arm designed by @Shira on Thingiverse.
 [YouTube Link](https://www.youtube.com/watch?v=uWL13vvi94s&feature=youtu.be).
+There's also an organization that helps to shift this movement for kids with missing fingers [Enabling the future](http://enablingthefuture.org/)

 ## Future Exploration